From Herbrand schemes to functional interpretation: Introduction

 where $\langle A_1 \rangle, \hdots, \langle A_n \rangle$ are the ``counter-evidence types'' of $A_1,\hdots, A_n$ and $[A_i]$ is the evidence type of the $i$-th formula $A_i$, and $\Sigma$ is a distinguished type of ``substitution stacks'' (which will not be used here).
 Here, we will similarly associate with each proof of end sequent $A_1,\hdots, A_n$ and index $i$ a term of type $[A_i]$ parametric in given terms of types $\langle A_1 \rangle,\hdots,\langle A_n \rangle$; we will call this assignment a \emph{term constructor}.
 In contrast with Herbrand schemes, however, there is no need to specify particular ad hoc rewrite rules for these terms; once the term has been constructed, its behaviour follows from the basic rewrite rules of the type theory.

-The approach of assigning evidence and counter-evidence types to formulas has appeared before in connection with functional interpretation, in Pédrot's ``functional functional interpretation'' \cite{pedrot2014functional} which build's on de Paiva's category-theoretical treatment of functional interpretation \cite{de1991dialectica}.
+The approach of assigning explicit ``evidence'' and ``counter-evidence'' types to formulas has appeared before in connection with functional interpretation, in Pédrot's ``functional functional interpretation'' \cite{pedrot2014functional} which build's on de Paiva's category-theoretical treatment of functional interpretation \cite{de1991dialectica}.
 As far as we are aware, this approach has not previously been developed for classical logic and classical sequent calculus.

 We believe this work provides further evidence of how natural the connection between functional interpretation and Herbrand's theorem is: it turns out that Herbrand schemes can be reformulated as a functional interpretation of sequent calculus proofs.
+Furthermore, the functional interpretation described here has a conceptual connection with the game-theoretic analysis of Herbrand's theorem described in \cite{alcolei2018true}, and provides a computational interpretation of sequent calculus as concurrent computation in the same spirit.
+We elaborate on this point in Section \ref{s:concurrency}.